jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_normalize
 ~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns Normalize CSS file according to version number.
-The latest '1.1.1' is included.
 ::

     <link rel="stylesheet" href="/static/djfrontend/css/normalize/1.1.1/normalize.css">

 djfrontend_modernizr
 ~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns Modernizr JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file.
-The latest '2.6.2' is included.
 ::

     <script src="/static/djfrontend/js/modernizr/2.6.2/modernizr.js"></script>